Nationalist government: Nanjing decade and war with Japan

 Economic growth and social improvements were mixed.
 The Kuomintang supported women's rights and education, the abolition of polygamy, and foot binding.
-The government of the Republic of China under Chiang's leadership also enacted a women's quota in the parliament with reserved seats for women.
+Under Chiang's leadership, a women's quota in the parliament with reserved seats for women was enacted.
 During the Nanjing Decade, the spread of education increased the literacy rate across China and promoted the ideals of Sun Yat-sen's Three Principles of the People of democracy, republicanism, science, constitutionalism, and Chinese nationalism based on the Political Tutelage of the Kuomintang.
 However, periodic famines continued: in Northern China from 1928 to 1930, in Sichuan from 1936 to 1937, and in Henan from 1942 to 1943.
 In total, these famines cost at least 11.7 million lives.
 GDP growth averaged 3.9 per cent a year from 1929 to 1941 and per capita GDP about 1.8 per cent.
-Among other institutions, the Nationalist Government founded the Academia Sinica and the Central Bank of China.
+Among other institutions, the Nationalist government founded the Academia Sinica and the Central Bank of China.
 In 1932, China for the first time sent teams to the Olympic Games.